DMFTwDFT-project/DMFTwDFT/sphinx/installation.rst

 * dmft_ksum_band - Performs band structure calculation.
 * dmft_ksum_partial_band - Performs projected band structure calculation.
 * fort_kpt_tools.so - Fortran based k-points calculation module.

+If you want to install them manually, you may do so inside the **sources** directory by modifying gfortran.make.inc or intel.make.inc and renaming it as make.inc.

 External libraries and executables
 ----------------------------------